 Plastics recycling and recovery in Europe

-In Europe, while eight Member States, as well as Norway and Switzerland, landfill less than 10% of their plastic waste, eleven other Member States still landfill more than 50%.
-The latest annual monitoring of plastics waste, recycling and recovery performed on behalf of PlasticsEurope and the European Association of Plastics Recycling and Recovery Organisations (EPRO) revealed the following key facts for EU-28 countries plus Norway and Switzerland for the year 2016:
+In Europe, while nine Member States, as well as Norway and Switzerland, landfill less than 10% of their plastic waste, eight other Member States still landfill more than 50%.
+The latest annual monitoring of plastics waste, recycling and recovery performed on behalf of PlasticsEurope and the European Association of Plastics Recycling and Recovery Organisations (EPRO) revealed the following key facts for EU-28 countries plus Norway and Switzerland for the year 2018:

 Collected post-consumer waste reached ~29 million tonnes

 Plastics packaging has the highest recycling and recovery rates

 PlasticsEurope and its partners are committed to continue the regular monitoring of this data in order to provide all stakeholders with reliable information on plastics waste as well as, recycling and recovery rates.

 For more information see: Plastics - the Facts 2019.

 PlasticsEurope’s contribution to the debate

 Since the early 1990s, European plastics manufacturers have been committed and prepared to contribute to the enhancement of plastics waste management schemes.
 To exploit the full potential of this precious resource, we call for: